seacode/gmacs/docs/smbkc/smbkc.md

 d.
 Graphic evaluation of the fit to the data.

-Model estimated relative survey biomasses depend on scenarios.
-Scenarios T, 0, 00, and 1 have relatively high biomass in the early period and during recent years (Figure XX).
+Model estimated relative survey biomasses are different in each of the scenarios.
+Scenarios T, 0, 00, and 1 have relatively high biomass in the early period and during recent years (Figure \ref{fig:trawl_survey_biomass}).
 Scenarios 2 and 3 with constant molting probabilities and trawl survey selectivities over time and with an additional CV for the pot survey CPUE result in much higher biomass estimates in recent years; the trend of the biomass estimates also differ from other scenarios (Figure XX).
-Estimated pot survey CPUEs are also dependent on scenarios, and the difference among scenarios are very similar to the relative survey biomasses (Figure XX).
+Estimated pot survey CPUEs are also dependent on scenarios, and the difference among scenarios are very similar to the relative survey biomasses (Figure \ref{fig:pot_survey_cpue}).

 There are strong temporal patterns for residuals of total trawl survey biomass and stage composition data for scenarios T, 0, 00, 1, 2, and 3 (showing only scenario 3), and no apparent residual patterns occur for other scenarios with two levels of trawl selectivities or molting probabilities over time (Figures XX and XX).
 The stage compositions for observer data were not fit very well before 2000 for all scenarios, because the data are low quality and effective sample size is assumed small accordingly.
 The absolute values of standardized residuals of survey biomass are relatively smaller for scenarios 10-4, 10-3, 10-2, and 10-0 than those for scenario 10 (Figure XX).
-All scenarios fit well to retained catch biomass and fits to bycatch biomass are generally well.
-All fits are not shown in this document, but as an example scenario 10 fits are shown in Figure XX.
+All scenarios fit well to retained catch biomass and fits to bycatch biomass are generally good.

-Estimated recruitments to the model vary greatly over time (Figure XX).
-Estimated recruitments during recent years are generally low except for scenarios 2 and 3.
-Estimated mature male biomasses on 15 February also fluctuate strongly over time; the high biomass estimates in recent years for scenarios 2 and 3 show an opposite trend from the other scenarios (Figure XX).
+Estimated recruitment to the model is variable over time (Figure \ref{fig:recruitment}).
+Estimated recruitment during recent years is generally low in all scenarios.
+Estimated mature male biomasses on 15 February also fluctuates strongly over time; the high biomass estimates in recent years for scenarios 2 and 3 show an opposite trend from the other scenarios (Figure \ref{fig:mmb}).

 e.
 Retrospective and historic analyses.